One-step replica symmetry breaking of random regular NAE-SAT II: Introduction

 The \textit{small subgraph conditioning method} (\cite{rw92,rw94}; for a survey, see Chapter 9.3 of \cite{jlrrg}) has proven to be useful in many settings \cite{s10,gsv15,gsv16} to derive a precise distributional limits of partition functions.
 For example, \cite{gsv15} applied this method to the proper coloring model of bipartite random regular graphs, where they determined the limiting distribution of the number of colorings.
 However, this method relies much on algebraic identities specific to the model which are sometimes not tractable, including our case.
 Roughly speaking, one needs a fairly clear combinatorial formula of the second moment to carry out the algebraic and combinatorial computations.

-Another technique that inspired our proof is the \textit{Doob martingale approach} introduced in \cite{dss16maxis,dss16}.
+Another technique that inspired our proof, which we will refer to as the \textit{Doob martingale approach}, was introduced in \cite{dss16maxis,dss16}.
 This method rather directly controls the multiplicative fluctuations of $\overline{\bN}_{s_\circ}$, by investigating the Doob martingale increments of $\log \overline{\bN}_{s_\circ}$.
-It has proven to be useful in the study of the models like random regular \textsc{nae-sat}, as seen in \cite{ssz16}.
+It has proven to be useful in the study of models like random regular \textsc{nae-sat}, as seen in \cite{dss16}.
 However, in the spin systems with infinitely many spins like our model, some of the key estimates in the argument become false, due to the existence of rare spins (or large free components).

 Our approach blends the two techniques in a novel way to back up each other's limitations.
 Although we could not algebraically derive the identities required for the small subgraph conditioning, we instead deduce them by a modified Doob martingale approach for the \textit{truncated} model which has a finite spin space.
-Then, we take the $L\to\infty$ limit on these algebraic identities, and show that they converge to the corresponding formulas for the \textit{untruncated} model.
+Then, we send the truncation parameter to infinity on these algebraic identities, and show that they converge to the corresponding formulas for the \textit{untruncated} model.
 This step requires a more refined understanding on the first and second moments of $\widetilde{\bN}_{s_\circ}$, including the constant coefficient of the leading exponential term, whereas the order of the leading order was sufficient in the earlier works \cite{dss16,ssz16}.
 We then appeal to the small subgraph conditioning method to deduce the conclusion based on those identities.
 We believe that our approach is potentially applicable to other models with an infinite spin space where the traditional small subgraph conditioning method is not tractable.